romochka/esm-styles/doc/usage-guide.md

 The supporting modules provide:

 - Autocomplete for available variables in most code editors
-- The ability to see the actual values for each theme
+- The ability to see the actual values for each theme or device